dahliajones24/PunctaDetection/README.md

-# Plug and Play Active Learning for Object Detection
+# Plug and Play Active Learning for Puncta Detection
 <p align="center">
 <img src="resources/intro_new.png" style="width:960px;"/>
 </p>

-PyTorch implementation of our paper: [Plug and Play Active Learning for Object Detection](https://arxiv.org/pdf/2211.11612.pdf)
+The implementation of our paper can be found: [Active learning for puncta image detection in fluorescence microscopy (Machine Learning for Biomedical image analysis](https://arxiv.org/pdf/2211.11612.pdf)

 ## Requirements